ava-labs/avalanche-docs/docs/subnets/introduction-to-vm.md

 ### Instantiating a VM

 Each VM has a **factory** that is capable of creating new VM instances.
 A VM can be initialized as a chain along with handlers for accessing it, only when we have the VM's instance.
-The factory's `New` method shown below, returns the VM's instance to its caller in `avalanchego`.
+The factory's `New` method shown below, returns the VM's instance to its caller in `AvalancheGo`.
 It's generally in the [`factory.go`](https://github.com/ava-labs/blobvm/blob/master/factory.go) file of the VM.

 ```go
 // Returning a new VM instance from VM's factory
 func (f *Factory) New(*snow.Context) (interface{}, error) { return &vm.VM{}, nil }
 ```

-A VM's functionality is exposed to `avalanchego` by registering its factory and [instantiating](https://github.com/ava-labs/avalanchego/blob/master/chains/manager.go#L399) a new VM using this factory whenever a chain is required to be built.
+A VM's functionality is exposed to `AvalancheGo` by registering its factory and [instantiating](https://github.com/ava-labs/avalanchego/blob/master/chains/manager.go#L399) a new VM using this factory whenever a chain is required to be built.

 ```go
 // Instantiating a new VM from its factory in avalanchego